-- c) Undertakes the piped distribution of potable water for supply; or - d) Is the operator of a sewerage system or a stormwater drainage system. - Other property means any land or buildings or part thereof which are: - a) Not held under the same allotment; or - b) Not held under the same ownership and includes any road. - Outfall That part of the disposal system receiving surface water or foul water from the drainage system.
+- (d) undertakes or proposes to undertake the distribution of water for supply (including irrigation); or - (e) undertakes or proposes to undertake a drainage or sewerage system.

+- Other property means any land or buildings or part thereof which are: - a) Not held under the same allotment; or - b) Not held under the same ownership and includes any road. - Outfall That part of the disposal system receiving surface water or foul water from the drainage system.
 For foul water, the outfall may include a foul water sewer or a septic tank.
-For surface water, the outfall may include a natural water course, kerb and channel, or a soakage system.

-- Rodding point A removable cap at ground level through which access may be made for cleaning and inspecting the drainage system. - Secondary flow path The path over which surface water will follow if the drainage system becomes overloaded or inoperative. - Sewer A drain that is under the control of, or maintained by, a network utility operator. - Sitework means work on a building site, including earthworks, preparatory to or associated with the construction, alteration, demolition or removal of a building. - Sump A chamber which is installed in the drain and incorporates features to intercept and retain silt, gravel and other debris. - Surface water All naturally occurring water, other than sub-surface water, which results from rainfall on the site or water flowing onto the site, including that flowing from a drain, stream, river, lake or sea. - Territorial authority has the meaning ascribed to it by section 2 of the Local Government Act 1974; and includes any organisation which is authorised to permit structures pursuant to section 12(1)(b) of the Resource Management Act 1991. - Trap A chamber which is installed in the drain and incorporates features to intercept and retain floatable debris.
+For surface water, the outfall may include a natural water course, kerb and channel, or a soakage system. - Rodding point A removable cap at ground level through which access may be made for cleaning and inspecting the drainage system. - Secondary flow path The path over which surface water will follow if the drainage system becomes overloaded or inoperative. - Sewer A drain that is under the control of, or maintained by, a network utility operator. - Sitework means work on a building site, including earthworks, preparatory to or associated with the construction, alteration, demolition or removal of a building. - Sump A chamber which is installed in the drain and incorporates features to intercept and retain silt, gravel and other debris. - Surface water All naturally occurring water, other than sub-surface water, which results from rainfall on the site or water flowing onto the site, including that flowing from a drain, stream, river, lake or sea.